Despite being a small company, Anselm's studios assist as much as possible with the local and wider communities.

 Our broader-ranging contributory efforts include following Fair Trade guidelines; paying a staff of 35 well above standard wages; and providing them with loans, transport, medical, and controlled working hours and conditions.
 The studio also supports the local school in Oloosirkon (Tuala) by supplying desks, chairs, water during the dry season, exam papers, reference materials and storybooks.
 We also sell greetings cards made by Women in Kibera – Kibera Paper – and also from Tunajenga, a fair trade organization supporting men from diverse Kenyan communities.

-Sara Wroblewski (www.onebead.org) visited mid 2012 with three friends to see the almost finished kilometer long fence around our local Oloosirkon Primary School.
-They donated school supplies brought in their luggage.
+Sara Wroblewski (www.onebead.org) visited mid 2012 with three friends to inspect the kilometer long fence that they funded around our local Oloosirkon Primary School.
+They also donated many kg of school supplies they brought with them.
 We held an art camp at the studio, to teach the students about recycling, art & glass.
 Sara raised 500,000/- shillings for the fence in the USA with the sale of beads (donated by Anselm’s studio) that were made into bracelets and sold to her fellow students.

 In addition, Kitengela Hot Glass donates more than 30 raffle prizes to a myriad of causes annually.
 In the coming years, the company, with the assistance of One Bead, is planning to focus on local adolescents in its vicinity.
 The goal here is to help them to better connect with their environment and resident wildlife via tree planting, and creating a community centre.
 Kitengela Hot Glass’s hope is that these efforts will stimulate greater appreciation for the surroundings and gretaer civic pride in the neighbourhood.